 Step 2: Qualifications

-UK cleaners usually don’t need any specific training or qualifications.
-The only area where this might not be true is if you’re planning on setting up a specialist cleaning business.
+UK cleaners usually don’t require any specific training or qualifications.
+The only area where this might differ is if you’re planning on setting up a specialist cleaning business.

-You can explore the different training options available to cleaning professionals here.
+You can explore the different training options available for cleaning professionals here.

 Step 3: Budgeting

-Before you start offering your services, there are a few essential investments you’ll need to make – namely, your cleaning equipment.
-For domestic cleaning businesses, this will be a new set of mops, microfibre cloths, cleaning chemicals and a vacuum cleaner.
+Before you start your cleaning business, there are a few essential investments you’ll need to make – such as your equipment.
+For domestic ventures, this will likely include a new set of mops, microfibre cloths, eco-friendly cleaning products and a vacuum.

-For more specialist cleaning services, you might need to invest in a variety of different tools such as professional carpet cleaners, which will be a bigger initial investment.
+For more specialist services, you might need to invest in a variety of different tools such as carpet cleaners, which will require a larger outlay.

 Step 4: Set Your Prices

-Deciding how much you’re going to charge your customers can be one of the most difficult ones to make.
-You need to charge enough to cover your expenses and the time it takes you to complete the job as well as make a profit.
-However, you also need to make sure you’re competitive with your prices or customers could be more likely to side with your competitors over you.
+How much to charge your customers can be one of the most difficult decisions you’ll make.
+You need to factor in your travel expenses, cleaning products, the time it takes you to complete the job, as well as enough to make a small profit.
+However, you also need to make sure your costings are competitive so that clients aren’t swayed by cheaper price points.
+It’s all a balancing act!

-Get a better idea of the price you should charge by researching your competitors and seeing what kinds of prices and plans they offer.
+Get a clear idea of what you should charge by researching your competitors’ pricing plans.

-The next question is are you going to charge hourly or a set price?
-The main benefit of charging hourly is that if the job takes longer than you anticipated, you’ll still be paid for your time.
-However, business owners and homeowners are more likely to prefer a set price as they’ll be able to pay you upfront and will know the full cost before they set you on.
+The next question is whether you’re going to charge an hourly rate or stick to a set price.
+The main benefit of charging hourly is that if the job takes longer than you anticipated, you’ll still be paid for your overtime.
+However, UK businesses and homeowners are more likely to prefer a set price as they’ll be able to pay you upfront and will know the costs in advance.

 Step 5: Start Marketing

-Now you’ve got everything you need for your cleaning business, it’s time to find some customers!
+Now you’ve discovered exactly how to start a cleaning business, it’s time to find some customers!
 If you’re a domestic cleaner, this might be as simple as going door-to-door to post flyers through letterboxes to advertise your services.
-Or you could set up a Facebook business page and getting friends and family to share your posts to get the ball rolling.
+Or you could set up a Facebook business page and get friends and family to share your posts to get the ball rolling.

 Cleaning Business Requirements & Legal Obligations

-If you’re setting up as a self-employed cleaner, there are a few legal requirements you’ll need to keep in mind and adhere to.
+If you’re setting up your own cleaning company, there are a few legal requirements regarding self-employment that you’ll need to keep in mind and adhere to.

 It’s also recommended that you take out the right kind of insurance.
-Public liability insurance protects you from public claims of injury or loss as a result of your work – e.g. someone slipping on a wet floor that you’ve recently cleaned.
-If you’re employing others, you’ll be legally obliged to take out employers’ liability insurance.
+Public liability insurance protects you from public claims of injury or loss as a result of your work – such as someone slipping on a wet floor that you’ve recently cleaned.
+If you’re going to be employing others, you’ll be legally obliged to take out employers’ liability insurance.

-Creating a solid foundation for your cleaning business will make it easier to grow and run in the long term.
-Once you’ve established your brand and completed a few jobs, word of mouth and positive client reviews will organically boost your business.
+Creating a solid foundation when starting your own cleaning business will make it easier for your company to expand in the future.
+Once you’ve established your brand and completed your first few jobs, word of mouth and positive client reviews will organically boost your business.
 This is why it’s great to get into the habit of handing out business cards to existing clients as well as potential new ones who you meet along your journey!